A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Satellite Images

+But determining each of these values is confounded by complex shape geometries, atmospheric effects, sensor calibration errors, unexpected solar variation and the stochastic nature of photons.

-Theoretically, with a sufficiently precise sensor - and converting to reflectance values - all surfaces could be uniquely identified by matching each pixel to a spectral signature measured in a lab.
+Theoretically, with sufficiently precise measurements all surfaces could be uniquely identified by matching each pixel to a spectral signature measured in a lab.
 Indeed, this ideal is the basis of many hand-crafted models (e.g. Linear Mixture Model \cite{adams_classification_1995}).
-However, such a precise sensor does not exist, and significant noise is introduced by the lack of spatial and spectral resolutions, atmospheric effects and other errors in calculating reflectance, leading to the dominance of machine learning algorithms to learn the varied appearances of surfaces from the data \cite{lu_survey_2007, khatami_meta-analysis_2016}.
+But, such a precise sensor does not exist, and significant noise is introduced by the lack of spatial and spectral resolutions, on top of the above errors calculating reflectance.
+These significant sources of noise have lead to the dominance of machine learning algorithms to learn the varied appearances of surfaces from data \cite{lu_survey_2007, khatami_meta-analysis_2016}.
+Such machine learning algorithms require many training examples to discover the existence/degree of a relationship between reflectance and the variable of interest.

-There are currently many sources of freely available satellite imagery with worldwide coverage to train these algorithms.
+Fortunately, there are several sources of freely available satellite imagery with worldwide coverage to train these algorithms.
 In the reviewed studies, the most common were: \begin{itemize} \item Moderate Resolution Imaging Spectroradiometer \\(MODIS) imagery at 250-1000m resolution which has been publicly available since 2000, along with many model-based maps, such as land surface temperatures, evapotranspiration and leaf area index (LAI). \item Landsat imagery which has been freely available to the public since 2008 \cite{zhu_benefits_2019}, of which most reviewed studies used Landsat-8 imagery at 30m resolution. \item Sentinel imagery from the Sentinel program of the European Space Agency which has provided optical imagery at 10-60m resolution and Synthetic Aperture Radar (SAR) imagery at 5-40m resolution since 2014. \end{itemize}